graphistry/Morpheus-ai-engine/README.md

 ### Setup

 The Morpheus AI Engine container is packaged as a [Kubernetes](https://kubernetes.io/docs/home/) (aka k8s) deployment using a [Helm](https://helm.sh/docs/) chart.
-NVIDIA provides installation instructions for the [NVIDIA Cloud Native Core Stack](https://github.com/NVIDIA/cloud-native-core) which incorporates the setup of these platforms and tools.
+NVIDIA provides installation instructions for the [NVIDIA Cloud Native Stack](https://github.com/NVIDIA/cloud-native-stack) which incorporates the setup of these platforms and tools.
 Morpheus and its use of Triton Inference Server are initially designed to use the T4 (e.g., the G4 instance type in AWS EC2), V100 (P3), or A100 family of GPU (P4d).

 #### NGC API Key